 The goal of planet B is to develop a laboratory as a museum in an organic way.
 This means growing according to the complementary capacities of participants, one step at a time – much like we would go about colonising a new planet.
 These steps towards the greater mission are structured as expeditions: research-based, interdisciplinary ventures involving citizens, scientists and artists who pursue specific questions about what cultures, technologies and insights might shape life on planet B. Every expedition also functions as an open platform for larger communities to contribute to life on planet B, with outcomes including fundamental and artistic research, publications, prototypes, interventions, exhibitions, workshops and events.
 This hybrid format creates what we might call a ‘diplomatic challenge’ for researchers, how to perform and translate their work to open it up to fellow travellers with highly diverse expertises and perspectives.

 The first major expedition sets out to understand the relationship between humans and Artificial Intelligence on planet B, with the AI Culture Lab.
 It seeks to understand the cultural and societal consequences of this new technology beyond economic efficiency, focussing on the cultural foundations of AI and the civic potential of this technology for future societies.
-Further expeditions include a a Bio Lab and a Space Lab, focussing on the ecological and post-human dimensions of life on planet Earth and beyond.
+Further fields of research will include a Deep Adaptation Lab and an Open Space Lab, focussing on the ecological and post-human dimensions of life on planet Earth and beyond.

 Planet B has been endorsed widely by the Amsterdam scientific community, and engages prominent local and international cultural institutions such as C-Lab in Taipei and Ars Electronica in Linz.
 Beyond institutions, individuals – be they citizens, artists or scientists, are invited to participate in and collaborate with expeditions, by keeping an eye on planet-b.eu or by dropping a line to planetB@waag.org.